Carnaux/City-Resources/README.md

 #### How it works

-This project generetes a random city with 3 types of buildings and each building has its own random number and type of household goods.
-Based on the type and the household goods the consume of energy and/or water.
+This project generates a random city with 3 types of buildings, each building has its own random number and type of household goods and each household goods have a predefined consume of energy and/or water wich is used to calculate the total of energy and water consumed.
 Exemple:

 The code generated a house type 1: